fusioncharts/redraphael/README.md

 ## Usage

-To learn how to use Raphaël visit their [documentaiton page].(www.raphaeljs.com/reference.html)
+To learn how to use Raphaï¿½l visit their [documentaiton page](www.raphaeljs.com/reference.html)

 ## RedRaphael specific features